Tonathiu-Pina/Classify_galaxies_with_Unsupervised_and_Supervised_learning/README.md

 # Classify_galaxies_with_Unsupervised__Learning

-Here you will find a compilation of different unsupervised Machine Learning (ML) techniques used for the classification of optical images of galaxies.
+Here you will find a compilation of different unsupervised learning techniques used for the classification of optical images of galaxies.

 The techniques are:
   1. K-means